 - Potential EEG Biomarkers and Antiepileptogenic Strategies for Epilepsy in TSC

 Thanks to generous donations from the Cowlin Family Fund, the TSC Alliance supported early establishment of the data coordinating center and dedicated clinical coordinator time in 2012 and 2013 to help accelerate launch of the first studies.
-Clinical studies have been funded primarily by the National Institutes of Health with supplemental funding from the TSC Alliance.
+Clinical studies have been funded primarily by the National Institutes of Health and the Food and Drug Administration with supplemental funding from the TSC Alliance.
+We are grateful for the ongoing support of the Clinical Research Consortium from the Gerry and Bill Cowlin Foundation, Jim and the late Andrea Maginn, as well as the Foglia Family Foundation and Diane McSwain for their support of the Bcureful® Travel Fund which provides assistance for families to travel to clinical studies.